Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_BASED_QUESTIONS/JavaScript_Based_Questions.md

 })

-### B. Here this  function is calling Functions of an array in parallel and storing data in sequence.
+### B. Here callbackManager  function is calling Functions of an array in parallel and storing data in sequence.

  function callbackManager(asyncFunctions, callback) {
    return new Promise((resolve,reject)=>{